 Vinegar is an amazing substance!
 When it comes to laundry, you can use white vinegar as a fabric softener and an odour remover.

-Vinegar sprayed onto particularly dirty or smelly areas (such as the armpits) give your laundry detergent an extra boost.
+Vinegar sprayed onto particularly dirty or smelly areas (such as the armpits) gives your laundry detergent an extra boost.

-Simply mix a vinegar solution 3:1 water to vinegar and spray the area affected before putting the item of clothing in the wash.
+Mix a vinegar solution of 3:1 water to vinegar and spray the area affected before putting the item of clothing in the wash.
 You can even pour neat vinegar into the fabric softener area of your machine to save on detergent.

 Use Bleach Alternatives